 Human beings tend to have lazy attitudes, especially when they do not have to follow strict rules.

-Online study in itself is a great way, but if you are not self-disciplined, it becomes complicated.
+Online study is a great way, but it becomes complicated if you are not self-disciplined.

 You will have enough excuses to postpone or miss your sessions.

-E-learning allows the possibility to study whenever we desire from any place, but it also has a well-known side effect.
+E-learning allows us to study whenever we desire from any place, but it also has a well-known side effect.

-As there is no time deadline and no hard and fast rule to finish the course, one can easily lack discipline.
-It is one of the primary drawbacks of online language learning.
+As there is no time deadline and no hard and fast rules for finishing the course, one can easily lack discipline.
+This is one of the primary drawbacks of online language learning.

-In the classical system of pedagogy, one has to follow routine and consistent with learning a language.
+In the classical system of pedagogy, one must follow a routine and be consistent when learning a language.

-If you’re not motivated enough and don’t maintain self-control, you will delay or perhaps end up not studying at all.
+If you’re not motivated enough and don’t maintain self-control, you will delay or perhaps stop studying altogether.

-If you want to be a successful online learner, you need impulse, motivation, self-directed, disciplined, and need to follow stringent time management.
+If you want to be a successful online learner, you need impulse, motivation, self-direction, discipline, and stringent time management.

-The truth is the most language learners don’t have the self-discipline or required urge and motive to stick to online language learning programs.
+The truth is that most language learners lack self-discipline or the urge and motive to stick to online language learning programs.

-If you don’t have these characteristics, well, then this can be one of the major hindrances in studying a language online.
+If you don’t have these characteristics, then this can be one of the major hindrances to studying a language online.

 If you are taking online classes from home, work, or anywhere, be sure that there will be disturbances.

-Students in e-learning programs often multitask with non-academic matters that waste lots of time.
+Students in e-learning programs often multitask with non-academic matters that waste time.

 You cannot entirely exclude the possibility of distractions unless you have cultivated the art of self-control.